 Deposited amounts in Banks are money on current account and deposits under 3 months which are collected at maturity.
 That is why it is classified as hold to collect according to IFRS 9 and according to that measurement is to amortized cost.
 Credit risk is measured using the general approach.
 Impairment losses are recognized on the basis of individual impairment.
 The Company uses the daily CDS-level which covers insurance for a period of five years.
 A CDS with an insurance of five years has the highest market liquidity and was therefore chosen as a reference.
 The CDS-level reacts immediately if a default risk increases - independently if an insurance with a period of three years or five years has been chosen.
-Domestic banks do not have a rating or CDS indicator as a measure of risk.
+Domestic banks do not have a rating (except Erste&Steiermärkische Bank d.d.: BBB+ and Zagrebačka banka d.d.: BBB (insufficient)) or CDS indicator as a measure of risk.

-For the risk measure of banks and partners which don't provide adequate bank guarantee with acceptable CDS level or don't have their own adequate rating, Company took the CDS indicator of Croatia, which was on 31 December 2020 amounted to 0.75%.
-Credit risk amount is calculated using the formula: deposit amount number of days 0.75% / 365.
+For the risk measure of banks and partners which don't provide adequate bank guarantee with acceptable CDS level or don't have their own adequate rating, Company took the CDS indicator of Croatia, which was on 31 December 2021 amounted to 0.70%.
+Credit risk amount is calculated using the formula: deposit amount number of days 0.70% / 365.
 For a vista deposits the Company uses 2 days.